Association of Vineyard Churches: History

 The Vineyard has its origins in the founding of a Calvary Chapel church by Kenn Gulliksen and his wife Joanie, members of Calvary Chapel Costa Mesa, in 1974, in Los Angeles in the United States.
 In early 1975, thirteen groups met at the Beverly Hills Women's club.
 These Bible studies, and others like them, were attended by many popular actors/actresses and musicians including Bob Dylan.
 Gulliksen's Vineyard had spun off sister churches.

 In 1977, John Wimber, an evangelical pastor and teacher on church growth, founded a Calvary Chapel in Yorba Linda, California.
 Wimber's teaching on healing and the ministry of the Holy Spirit led to conflict.
 In a meeting with Calvary Chapel leaders, it was suggested that Wimber's church stop using the Calvary name and affiliate with Gulliksen's Vineyard movement.
 In 1982, Wimber's church changed its name to the Anaheim Vineyard Christian Fellowship.
 Gulliksen turned over the churches under his oversight to Wimber, beginning his leadership of the Vineyard movement.
 Evangelist Lonnie Frisbee credits Gulliksen as founder of the Vineyard movement.
 In 1982, 8 churches founded the Association of Vineyard Churches.

-Beginning in 1988, Wimber established relationships with such self-proclaimed prophets as Paul Cain, Bob Jones, and Mike Bickle who pastored Kansas City Fellowship, an independent church which would come under the Vineyard banner as Metro Vineyard (see Kansas City Prophets).
+Beginning in 1988, Wimber established relationships with leaders known for their prophetic ministry, such as Paul Cain, Bob Jones, and Mike Bickle who pastored Kansas City Fellowship, an independent church which would come under the Vineyard banner as Metro Vineyard (see Kansas City Prophets).
 For a time, these men had considerable influence on Wimber and the Vineyard—according to Jackson, Wimber's son was delivered from drug addiction through a prophetic word from Jones.
 However, there were those in the Vineyard who were skeptical, and Wimber himself became disillusioned over the restorationist teaching and failed prophecies of these men.
 Around 1991, Wimber began to distance himself from the prophetic movement, leading the Vineyard back to a church-planting direction, while Bickle's church withdrew and dropped the Vineyard label.

 The Vineyard Movement suffered a visible leadership vacuum after Wimber's death on November 16, 1997.
 However, Todd Hunter, who served as National Coordinator since February 1994 and as acting Director of the Vineyard at the time of Wimber's death, became the National Director in January 1998 and served in that capacity until he resigned in May 2000.
 After Hunter's resignation, the National Board of Directors named Bert Waggoner of Sugar Land, Texas, as the new National Director.
 As of 2007, the Association of Vineyard Churches includes over 2400 churches around the world, and this number continues to grow due to a strong priority placed on church-planting within the Vineyard mission.
 In October, 2011, Phil Strout was selected by the National Board of Directors to succeed Waggoner as National Director in January 2013.
 He served until October, 2021 when Jay Pathak was installed as the National Director.